 Hundreds of people clad in tweed swarmed to a familiar honey pot at Clerkenwell.
 This years event seemed bigger and more grand in every sense.
 Sublime vintage style and sweet rides made this a treasure cove for the dozens of photographers who mingled with the crowd.

-They grey clouds parted in the afternoon, revealing the sun on this perfect temperate day.
+The thick grey clouds parted in the afternoon, revealing the sun on this perfect temperate day.
 I attribute this to the celestial karma spun by tweed run.
 How could I dismiss this?
 Especially when droves of tourists and locals alike are brought to a stand still, beaming with smiles and snapping pictures.

 The stop-and-go ride appeared moderately taxing for some near the end.
 But the relentless enthusiasm of the Marshals guiding us through the streets of London made it all worthwhile.
 It wasn’t until the closing ceremonies at Spa Fields did I then realize their numbers and the preparation required for the event.
 Besides being among the best dressed, the Marshals were the heroes of the day.